Left for dead, twice, RadioShack gets another shot online

 The plan, in short, is to build a vast online marketplace on top of the RadioShack brand.
 Trust in that name will get consumers to the site, where the quality and variety of merchandise will dictate whether or not shoppers click the “Buy” button, they say.

-Since it was founded in 2019 REV has been in the hunt for other names that could once be described as “household.”
-It’s snapped up Pier1, Dressbarn and Modell’s, also turning them into online-first businesses.
+Since it was founded in 2019, REV has been in the hunt for other names that could once be described as “household.”
+It’s turned Pier1, Dressbarn and Modell’s into online-first businesses.

 Other bankrupt retailers have found a second life online.
 The overhead is low and there are people who remain loyal to the brand, even after the store lights go out.
 But they are typically much reduced affairs.
 American Apparel, which went bankrupt and closed all its stores a few years ago, now sells hoodies and sweatpants online.
 Toys R Us, which closed its doors two years ago, opened a couple of small stores and it has a website.
 However, the Toys R Us site redirects those who want toys to Amazon.com.